Nikola Tesla at the New Yorker Hotel

 New York honors Tesla’s legacy in many ways, another of which is the Nikola Tesla corner at the corner of Bryant Park at 40th Street and 6th Avenue.
 As Atlas Obscura describes, there’s an urban legend about this being the corner where Tesla used to feed pigeons on his way from the New Yorker Hotel to the New York Public Library.
 The legend, and I have to think it is one – Tesla loved a white pigeon at this corner romantically.
 The white pigeon managed to find its way to the New Yorker Hotel with a bright light in its eyes one day, and Tesla knew the pigeon was dying, and took this as an indication that his life’s work was finished.
 As Atlas Obscura notes, Tesla supposedly said – “I loved that pigeon as a man loves a women, and she loved me.
 As long as I had her, there was a purpose to my life.”
 This is what the sign looks like –

 Nikola Tesla Museum in Belgrade

-At the Nikola Tesla Museum, I got to participate in a demonstration of how alternating current works, where a few of us were selected to stand around a transformer and were handed fluorescent lights to hold in our hands that were not connected to anything.
+As a fun fact, I have had the opportunity to visit the Nikola Tesla Museum in Belgrade, where I got to participate in a demonstration of how alternating current works.
+It was really fun to be selected to stand around a transformer and handed fluorescent lights to hold in our hands that were not connected to anything.
 As the transformer came on, the tube lights in our hands lit up, which was such a magical experience!